Authentication

 Description

 Full system access.
-Can manage users, content, settings, and plugins.
+Can manage users, collections, content, settings, and plugins.

 • Name